HOME > Tourism and amusement

 Autumn in Gujo City heralds the time for harvest.
 And, of course, this important season is marked with an assortment of festivals.
 For example, at the Togakushi Shrine in Wara Town,a 400 years old traditional festival celebrates the dedication of a float (a wooden wagon-like float similar to the Takayama style floats) with a Lion and Ise-Kagura Court dance.

 Winter season in Gujo is a winter sports paradise.
-The nine ski hills of Takasu, Shirotori and Meiho Town annually receive deep portions of snow.
+The eleven ski hills of Takasu, Shirotori, Yamato and Meiho Town annually receive deep portions of snow.
 Ski lifts and gondolas transport snowboarders and skiers to long beautiful slopes tailored for every skill level.
 Since the construction of the Tokai Hokuriku Expressway day trips from far away kansai locations area are no problem at all.

 And, of course, after a rigorous day of skiing, there is a selection of hotsprings to soothe tired muscles.
 You can find hotsprings in Takasu,Shirotori,Yamato,Meiho,Hachiman,Wara and Minami.
 Each one offers a unique and pleasurable experience.
 So, join winter's"hotsprings explorers"and find your favorite one.